-Marking the second Global Handwashing Day since the covid19 pandemic has changed the world, the Madagascar national and local government, private sector actors, and development organizations are working together to help students return to school safely in a new normal.
+The Madagascar national and local government is working with the private sector and development partners to help students return to school safely in a new normal.

 Antananarivo, Oct 14, 2021 - Achieving a landmark procurement of nearly 40,000 handwashing stations for schools, Madagascar is leading the way to a new normal in hand hygiene.
 What’s a better day to celebrate this excellent example of leadership in school hygiene than Global Handwashing Day?
 Today, we get a glimpse of what it looks like to have access to handwashing within reach, not just in bathrooms, but at all key times that handwashing is needed.

 We’re visiting the public primary school of Antsahabe in the Urban Commune of Antananarivo, Antananarivo District.
 It has approximately 271 students and 6 classrooms.
 That means, especially when combined with sinks in bathrooms, portable next-generation handwashing stations help to put handwashing within reach for every student immediately, not years from now.

 “Despite the difficulty to comply with Covid19 prevention measures with regard to physical distancing, we did our best to ensure all students wear masks correctly and remind them often about handwashing practices.
 Having something easy like a HappyTap for handwashing in the classroom while keeping things neat and tidy really helps”, says Razanajaona Adéline, School Director of EPP Antsahabe.